microbiomedata/metaAssembly/docs/index.rst

 Outputs
 ~~~~~~~

-The output will have four sub-directory, bbcms, final_assembly, mapping and spades3.
+The output will have four sub-directories, bbcms, final_assembly, mapping and spades3.
 The main assembly contigs output is in final_assembly/assembly.contigs.fasta.

 Below is a part list of all output files::